On some Grothendieck expansions: Expansions for quasi-dominant involutions

+\begin{remark} We often draw $\cB^+(z)$ as an induced subgraph of the Hasse diagram of the \defn{left weak order} on $S_\infty$.
+In other words, we give $\cB^+(z)$ the directed graph structure that has an edge $v \to w$ if and only if $v$ and $w$ are extended Hecke atoms of $z$ such that $\ell(w) = \ell(v)+1$ and $ w=s_i v$ for some $ i\in \PP$.
+Figures~\ref{t1n-fig}, \ref{gn-fig}, and \ref{w0-fig} show some instances of these graphs.

-\begin{remark} In all examples that we have computed, the directed graph structure on $\cB^+(z)$ just described is connected.
-This is not the case if the left weak order relation $\lessdot_L$ is replaced by the right weak order.
+In all examples that we have computed, the directed graph structure on $\cB^+(z)$ just described is connected.
+This is not the case if we use the right weak order instead of the left weak order.
 It would be interesting to know if this connectedness property is a general phenomenon. \end{remark}

 \begin{example} Suppose $z=g_n:= (1, n+1)(2, n+2)\cdots(n, 2n) \in I_{2n}$.
 Then $z$ is dominant of shape $\lambda=(n^n)$ and the set $ \cB(z)$ consists of the single element whose {inverse} is $ (n+1)1(n+2)2\cdots (2n)n\in S_{2n}.$ One can show that the larger set $\cB^+(z)$ consists of the $2^n$ permutations whose {inverses} have the form $ (n+1)a_1b_1a_2b_2\cdots a_nb_n \in S_{2n+1}$ where $\{a_i,b_i\} = \{ i, n+1+i\}$ for $i \in [n]$. \end{example}